Kiranjith83/SA/SA.md

   - S3 Standard.
     - All purpose storage class
     - 99.99999999999%(11 nines) durability.
-    - Replicates in 3+ Az
+    - Replicates in 3+ AZs.
     - No minimum object size or retrieval fee.
   - S3 Infrequent Access S3-IA.
     - Objects with real-time access is required by infrequent.